You’re Allowed to Grieve This Too

 The Loss of a Pet: If you’ve ever loved a pet, you know how deep that bond can go and how painful it is when they’re no longer here.
 It’s not just their absence you feel, but the quiet in the house, the empty spot where they used to sleep, the missing piece in your daily rhythm.
 They weren’t just a pet; they were family, a steady source of comfort and love.
 This loss is often overlooked, but it can leave a real and lasting ache.

-Loss of Safety and Security: When you lose your job, your home, or your financial stability, it does not just impact your material life.
+Loss of Safety and Security: When you lose your job, your home, or your financial stability, it doesn’t just impact your material life.
 It can shake your emotional and psychological foundation.
 Grief also follows trauma, abuse, and other events that erode your sense of safety.
 Even collective experiences like war, natural disasters, or global crises can leave you grieving the world you once believed in.

-Whatever form your grief takes, it matters
+Whatever form your grief takes, it matters.

 If you are grieving right now, please know this: You are not broken.
 You are not failing.
 You are just feeling the impact of something that mattered deeply to you.
 That is what grief is.